- Includes Employee X, Employee Y, and Employee Z

 What is Fine-Grained Access Control?

 Fine-grained access control is a method of controlling who can access certain data.
-Compared to generalized access control, also known as coarse-grained access control, fine-grained access control uses more nuanced and variable methods for allowing access.
+Compared to generalized data access control, also known as coarse-grained access control, fine-grained access control uses more nuanced and variable methods for allowing access.

 Most often used in cloud computing where large numbers of data sources are stored together, fine-grained access control gives each item of data its own specified policy for access.
 These criteria can be based on a number of specific factors, including the role of the person requesting access and the intended action upon the data.
 For example, one individual may be given access to edit and make changes to a piece of data, while another might be given access only to read the data without making any changes.